Key takeaways:

 HSV, the virus that causes cold sore blisters, is highly contagious.
 It can live inside cold sore blisters, in saliva, and around the mouth.
 It’s easily passed from person to person through direct and indirect contact.

 HSV is the virus that causes cold sores.
-People can spread HSV to others when they have a cold sore.
-Cold sores are contagious until they disappear.
+People can spread HSV to others when they have a cold sore until the cold sore disappears.
 This can take between 1 and 3 weeks.
 Cold sores are most contagious for about 2 days after they appear.
 But it’s still possible to pick up HSV from someone with an older or crusted cold sore.

 Until a cold sore is completely gone, don’t share items that go on or near your mouth.
 And avoid kissing other people and touching your cold sore.
 Once the skin heals, you’re no longer contagious.